a-h/templ/docs/docs/03-syntax-and-usage/09-raw-go.md

 # Raw Go

 :::caution
-This page describes functionality that is experimental, and not enabled by default.
+This page describes functionality that is experimental, not enabled by default, and may change or be removed in future versions.

 To enable this feature run the generation step with the `rawgo` experiment flag: `TEMPL_EXPERIMENT=rawgo templ generate`

 You will also need to set the `TEMPL_EXPERIMENT=rawgo` environment variable at your system level or within your editor to enable LSP behavior.
 :::

-For some more advanced use cases it may be useful to write go code statements in your template.
+For some more advanced use cases it may be useful to write Go code statements in your template.

-Use the `{{ ... }}` syntax to allow for this.
+Use the `{{ ... }}` syntax for this.

 ## Variable declarations